- Written by Dr.Mehmet Demircioglu

 Before choosing a surgery date, tell me whether you take finasteride, dutasteride, topical finasteride, oral minoxidil, blood pressure medicine, aspirin, anticoagulants, supplements, or hormone medicines.
 Also mention whether you donate blood, plasma, or platelets regularly, and when your last donation happened.

-The useful details are whether you were accepted or deferred at the donation center, whether your hemoglobin was low or high, whether your blood pressure was outside their range, whether you felt faint, and whether you had a large bruise after the needle.
+The useful details are whether the donation center accepted or deferred you, whether your hemoglobin was low or high, whether your blood pressure was outside their range, whether you felt faint, and whether you had a large bruise after the needle.
 A deferral note or blood screening slip is more useful than a remembered number.
 Send a photo of it if you have one.
 These details are not embarrassing.
-They tell me whether the timing is clean.
+They show whether the timing is clean.

 If you use oral minoxidil around hair transplant planning, that also belongs in the same conversation because blood pressure, pulse, dizziness, and dose timing can matter.
 Good planning prevents avoidable surprises on surgery day.